85322/spaceGravitySimulation/README.md

 # Gravity Fall Simulation

-Simulating a free fall ball drop of 1 km in height on different celestial bodies of the solar system.
+Simulating a free falling ball drop of 1 km height on different celestial bodies of the solar system.
 Made in Javascript and p5.js.